vivekpandey1222/Documentation/S3 Plugin Object Storage  Backend Minio  Integrate with Redmine.md

 After running the script, open your web browser and check the Minio server <http://localhost:9001>
 Login with your username and password.

-### Now create bucket with the name of porject1
-click Buckets option
-click create bucket option
+**Note:-** Nessaary you have to create bucket, access_key: and secret_key:
+           and also set region with this name us-east-1

 —----------------------------------------------------------------------------------------------------------------------------